RikFabri/ImageRecognition-Research/README.md

 # Research question
 How can we apply machine learning to unity, to achieve image recognition in games?
 ### Goal
-Create a simple unity game where the controls are based on the gestures you make in front of the webcam
+Create a simple unity game where the controls are based on the gestures you make in front of your webcam

 # Research
 The research question can be broken down in two main parts